GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 - macOS 11 or higher
 - Windows 10 and 11

-## Password requirement

-Your new password must meet the following requirements:

-- It should contain at least 12 characters.
-- It cannot be the same as any of your previous three passwords.
-- The same character cannot be used consecutively.
-- It cannot have three consecutive characters in sequence.
-- It should include at least one number and one alphabetic character.

 ## Request SEED provisioning

 You can request SEED provisioning through one of the following methods: